 This is a common problem that is easy enough to fix.
 If your parking lights stay on when your car is off, you might just need to hit the parking light switch.

 This switch is usually located on or near your steering column.
 This switch controls whether or not the lights are on- even if the key is not in the engine.
 All you need to do to fix this problem is to flip the switch.
 Your parking lights will shut off right away.

 You may need to search your owner’s manual if you are having trouble finding this switch.
 It can be in different locations depending on the make and model of your vehicle.

 This is a less common reason as to why your parking lights might not be shutting down when you need them to.
-Circuits can get crossed and cause all kinds of issues with the lighting in your car.
+Circuits can become crossed and cause all kinds of issues with the lighting in your car.